 Wait It Out

 After the system has been turned on at the breaker, you will need to give it time to have everything properly reset.
-This can take around 30 minutes to fully complete, so you will need to wait at least a half hour before performing the final step.
+This can take around 30 minutes to fully complete, so you will need to wait for at least a half-hour before performing the final step.